 The annual event, produced by the Arts Council of New Orleans, showcases the unique stretch of Royal Street and all of its artist-owned galleries.
 Galleries and shops in the area showcase their art, from original oils, watercolors and sculpture to prints, glass and mixed media.
 These quaint and often historic shops also sell jewelry, home accessories, decorative arts, antiques, hats, wigs, costumes, antiquarian books, collectables and much more.
 High-end boutiques carry the latest and most colorful fashions in both women’s and men’s apparel.

-In contrast to the raucous bright lights of Bourbon Street, Royal Street is the French Quarter’s crown jewel in terms of elegance, decorum and culture.
-Galleries and other specialty shops are designated only by plain wooden signs, and feature the work of some of the finest local artists, as well as others with international “name recognition.”
+Just a block away from Bourbon Street, Royal Street is the French Quarter’s crown jewel in terms of elegance, decorum and culture.
+Galleries and other specialty shops are designated only by plain wooden signs, and feature the work of some of the finest local artists, as well as others with international recognition.

 In addition, Royal Street features some of the finest examples of centuries-old architecture with ornately decorated exteriors and balconies.
-It is one of the most photographed streets in the world, and one of the most frequently seen streets in films and TV shows.
+It is frequently photographed by visitors and locals alike, and is also frequently featured in films and TV shows.